 In many parts of the world, access to HIV testing is particularly low among young women.
-Only 15% of women aged 15-24 in sub-Saharan Africa were aware of their HIV status in 2013.27
+Only 15% of women aged 15 to 24 in sub-Saharan Africa were aware of their HIV status in 2013.27

 Antiretroviral treatment (ART) for women

-As of 2013, new World Health Organisation (WHO) treatment guidelines have made all pregnant women living with HIV eligible for treatment.
+In 2013, World Health Organisation (WHO) treatment guidelines made all pregnant women living with HIV eligible for treatment.

 In addition, women lack accurate information about the use of ARVs.
 Misunderstandings about treatment have been linked to poor adherence and loss to follow-up, increasing the chances of drug resistance and treatment failure.31

 A lack of youth-friendly HIV treatment, support and care services prevents many young women from accessing antiretroviral treatment (ART).
 Studies from Southern Africa have shown how loss to follow up a year after enrolling on ART is higher among young people compared to both adults and children.32 33

 HIV prevention programmes for women

 The WHO promotes a number of approaches to help reduce women’s vulnerability to HIV.34 A few of these are discussed below.

 Cash transfers are social protection programmes often targeted at women in a household to reduce poverty, build human capital (for example, sending girls to school) and enhance food security.

 In terms of preventing the sexual transmission of HIV, addressing poverty has been shown to reduce sexual risk behaviour, particularly among young women in low and middle-income countries.35

 School-based interventions aim to promote equitable gender norms before other norms are fully ingrained in the lives of adolescents.
-Increasingly, school-based curricula is being implemented to address violence against women and to prevent HIV.26
+Increasingly, school-based curricula is being implemented to address IPV and prevent HIV.37

-Another systematic review of comprehensive sex education showed that this has been effective in improving sexual and reproductive health and HIV behaviours.
-For example, in Ethiopia, where sexuality education is a compulsory part of human studies and has strong links to youth-friendly services, 4,300 unintended pregnancies, 7,200 STIs and 2,000 HIV infections among adolescents aged 15–19 were averted between 2001 and 2009.32
+Another study covering comprehensive sex education showed that in Ethiopia, where sexuality education is a compulsory part of human studies and has strong links to youth-friendly services, 4,300 unintended pregnancies, 7,200 STIs and 2,000 HIV infections among adolescents aged 15 to 19 were averted between 2001 and 2009.39

 Addressing violence in HIV risk-reduction counselling

-Several interventions in the USA have used these strategies to address violence faced by different groups of women.
+Several interventions in the United States of America (USA) have used these strategies to address violence faced by different groups of women.
 Interventions have included a safety planning intervention for drug-using female sex workers in Miami, Florida; a counselling intervention for women involved with the criminal justice system in Portland, Oregon; and an enhanced negotiation intervention with African-American drug users in Atlanta, Georgia.41 42 43

 All three interventions showed reductions in unprotected sex or risk-associated behaviour.
 The interventions in Miami and Atlanta also showed reductions sexual abuse.
-Trials with female sex workers in Mongolia and South Africa and married women in India have also reported less exposure to violence.36 37 38
+Trials with female sex workers in Mongolia and South Africa and married women in India have also reported less exposure to violence.44 45 46

-HIV testing and counselling, PMTCT and treatment services can address violence towards women in a number of ways.
-Healthcare workers can be trained to recognise the signs of partner violence, promote gender equality in the community, increase women’s access to services and teach women partner communication and negotiation skills.47
+HIV testing and counselling, prevention of mother-to-child transmission (PMTCT) and treatment services can address violence towards women in a number of ways.
+Healthcare workers can be trained to recognise the signs of IPV, promote gender equality in the community, increase women’s access to services and teach women partner communication and negotiation skills.47

-A systematic review of universal screening interventions where women are routinely asked by a healthcare professional if they have experienced intimate partner violence, shows that screening is not effective in either reducing partner violence or improving women’s quality of life.48
+A systematic review of universal screening interventions where women were routinely asked by a healthcare professional if they have experienced IPV, showed that screening is not effective in either reducing IPV or improving women’s quality of life.48

-As a result, the WHO recommends identifying women based on signs and symptoms of partner violence rather than universal screening.40
+As a result, the WHO recommends identifying women based on signs and symptoms of IPV rather than universal screening.49

 Laws addressing ingender equality and violence against women

 Laws and policies that promote gender equality create an environment that increases the likelihood of success and sustainability of efforts to reduce violence against women and their vulnerability to HIV.50

-125 countries have legislation criminalising at least some forms of violence against women (e.g. domestic partner violence, sexual violence, child sexual abuse, sexual harassment).
+125 countries have legislation criminalising at least some forms of violence against women (such as domestic partner violence, sexual violence, child sexual abuse and sexual harassment).

 Legal reforms to protect women from violence have shown some evidence in increasing the reporting of violence and improving the quality of response from authorities.
-However, no studies have looked at the impact of law reforms on partner violence, particularly in low- and middle-income countries.52
+However, no studies have looked at the impact of law reforms on IPV, particularly in low- and middle-income countries.52

 Reducing MTCT of HIV among pregnant women

-Family planning is one of the most important measures to prevent the mother-to-child transmission of HIV.
+Family planning is one of the most important PMTCT measures.
 Reducing the number of unintended pregnancies among women living with HIV would reduce the number of children born with HIV.
 Spacing out pregnancies is also beneficial to the health of mothers.

 Integrating health services so that they cover maternal and child health as well as HIV and SRH services have been shown to produce better health outcomes for pregnant women.55

 Another study from Kenya showed how integrating family planning into HIV services increases contraception uptake and decreases pregnancy rates.57

 Increasing male involvement

 Couples testing and counselling allows couples to learn their HIV test results with a trained counsellor or healthcare worker present.
 Unfortunately, these services are often unavailable.58

-Involving male partners also provides an opportunity to identify discordant couples and facilitate access to treatment.60
+Involving male partners also provides an opportunity to identify mixed status couples and facilitate access to treatment.60

 Respecting human rights